 NY Bagels 'N Bialys

-Multiple Locations With Challah bread in various flavors, a wide variety of bagels, bialys, cream cheese flavors and spreads, New York Bagels 'N Bialys is a destination for the Jewish holidays.
-This year, the restaurant is serving a Rosh Hashanah Dinner for $29.99 per person.
-It includes a chopped liver appetizer, matzo ball or chicken soup, roasted chicken or brisket, potato pancake or kugel, glazed carrots or green bean almondine and a kosher challah knot.
+Multiple Locations With challah bread in various flavors, a wide variety of bagels, bialys, cream cheese flavors and spreads, New York Bagels 'N Bialys is a destination for the Jewish holidays.
+This year, the restaurant is serving a Rosh Hashanah dinner for $29.99 per person.
+It includes a chopped-liver appetizer and matzo ball soup to begin.
+Entree selections include roasted chicken, turkey or brisket, as well as choice of a potato pancake or kugel, glazed carrots or green bean almondine and a kosher challah knot.

-The restaurant is also offering platters with lox, assorted meats, dairy or desserts.
-Orders for the specials must be placed 72 hours before pick up.
+The restaurant is also offering a break-the-fast platter with a bagel or bialy, cream cheese, choice of fish and other fixings.
+Orders for the specials must be placed at least 48 hours before pickup.
 They have an appealing breakfast menu to fully load up after a fast and offer a large interior and a dog-friendly patio.

 A freshly baked loaf of Lepyushka is a must to satisfy any bread enthusiast.